trellis-ldp/static-ldp/README.md

 Similarly, the `ldp:RDFSource` will contain a link header (`rel="describes"`) pointing to the `ldp:NonRDFSource`.

+## Support for instance digests

+All resources support instance digests as defined in <a href="https://tools.ietf.org/html/rfc3230">RFC 3230</a>.
+What this means is that the response can include a `Digest` header so that it is possible to ensure end-to-end data integrity.
+Requests that include the header: `Want-Digest: md5` or `Want-Digest: sha1` will include responses that contain a digest corresponding to the response body.
+The only exception to this are range requests: `Want-Digest` headers will be ignored when a content range is requested.

+Only `md5` and `sha1` algorithms are supported; other algorithms will be ignored.
+It should be noted that, for large files, `Want-Digest` requests may perform considerably slower, as the digest will need to be computed before a response is sent.

 ## Installation

 To install `static-ldp`, follow these steps: